-The Dallas Development Code requires 15 percent open space.
+The Dallas Development Code requires 10 percent open space for projects incentivized through the MIHDB Mixed Income Housing Development Bonus Program.
 Two open space provisions are provided in this PD.
 The first is for regular base PD development and requires 30 percent open space with a maximum of 40 percent hardscaping to include pedestrian connectivity/sidewalks and other paved features.